Can an ambitious Israeli-American guy living in Jerusalem bring solar generated electricity to millions in neighboring Africa?

-“Green Rebel – the Adventures of Kaptain Sunshine” (tentative title) is an Israel/Africa story.
-It will follow the visionary struggles of Yossi Abramowitz, AKA “Kaptain Sunshine,” to provide real, on the ground solutions to both global climate change, and to inequality in Africa.
+“Green Rebel – the Adventures of Kaptain Sunshine”, our feature documentary, follows the visionary struggles of Yossi Abramowitz, AKA “Kaptain Sunshine,” to provide real, on the ground solutions to both global climate change, and to inequality in Africa.
 In the Jewish tradition, it’s called tikkun olam (“healing the world”).

 A few years later, his company finished the first commercial scale solar field in sub-Saharan Africa (in Rwanda) – it now supplies 6% of the nation’s energy needs.
-Touchingly, it is situated in Agohozo Youth Village (which benefits from the sale of electricity), where several hundred orphans of Rwanda’s own genocidal war have studied and lived (see the rough cut of our Rwanda “chapter” at bottom of this page – we were thrilled to travel there to shoot for an amazing week, in February, 2020).
+Touchingly, it is situated in Agahozo Youth Village (which benefits from the sale of electricity), where several hundred orphans of Rwanda’s own genocidal war have studied and lived (see the rough cut of our Rwanda “chapter” at bottom of this page – we were thrilled to travel there to shoot for an amazing week, in February, 2020).

-We have been filming Abramowitz’s adventures for several months, and have exclusive filming access to all of his future activities.
-We are now entering a critical phase in documenting his story: Abramowitz’s Jerusalem company has signed deals with 10 additional African countries for solar fields and wind turbines (everywhere from Burundi to Ethiopia to northern Nigeria).
+We have been filming Abramowitz’s adventures for about three years now, and have exclusive filming access to all of his future activities.
+We are now entering a critical phase in documenting his story: Abramowitz’s Jerusalem company is negotiating with 10 additional African countries for solar fields (everywhere from Burundi to Ethiopia to northern Nigeria).
 But can obstacles of government corruption, violence, terrorism, and entrenched energy interests be overcome – to help bring green electricity to more of Africa’s 600 million people without electricity, and to replace the highly polluting gas and coal electric plants planned by the greedy multinational petro interests?
 How does he continue to build cultural and personal bridges to help seal deals?
 Will Abramowitz’s second African solar field, in Burundi, be finally completed?

 Right now, “energy poverty” in many African countries means most schools and health clinics have no electricity.
-Most homes don’t either – so all cooking and lighting comes from burning wood in the home.
+Most homes don’t either – so all cooking and lighting comes from burning wood or charcoal in the home.
 Such “indoor air pollution” in Burundi causes more than 10,000 deaths (mostly children) every year.
 And there may be no trees left in Burundi by 2040, because of the huge numbers of trees cut down yearly.
 Abramowitz’s work, and our movie, can be a powerful model for a major way to fight climate change globally.

 At home in Israel, Yossi and his wife’s children include two adopted Ethiopian sons.
-Recently, his family has joined the fight for African refugees to not be deported from Israel.
-Abramowitz, always thinking outside the box, suggests that, instead of the refugees being sent back to their war-torn countries, Holot Detention Center should be converted to a training center for them in the latest Israeli water, agricultural and green energy technologies.
-(An additional supporting character will be Yossi’s wife, Rabbi Susan Silverman – “Green Rebel” director Stein documented her well-known struggle for women to be able to pray at the Western Wall).
+An additional supporting character will be Yossi’s wife, Rabbi Susan Silverman – “Green Rebel” director Stein documented her well-known struggle for women to be able to pray at the Western Wall).

-…Is to finish shooting and editing our film by February, 2020.
-We plan to then both show it in theaters worldwide, and to bring it directly to schools and universities, houses of worship, non-profits, corporations, conferences, and elsewhere.
-These “impact screenings” – many with discussions – are designed to educate and inspire about Jewish social change and fighting the climate crisis.
-This movie invites maximum participation – you are welcome to contact us with any questions, or if you are interested in hosting an impact screening event, email us at: firstname.lastname@example.org
+In fall, 2022, we will initiate our impact campaign: we will not only show “Green Rebel” in theaters worldwide and on streaming services, but also bring it directly to hundreds of schools and universities, houses of worship, non-profits, corporations, conferences, and elsewhere.
+These “impact screenings” – most followed with discussions – are designed to educate and inspire about Jewish social change and fighting the climate crisis.
+This movie invites maximum participation – you are welcome to contact us with any questions, or if you are interested in hosting a future impact screening event, email us at: firstname.lastname@example.org

-Please read director Harvey Stein’s recent Times of Israel blog post, “Why We Really Need Kaptain Sunshine Now”
+And please read director Harvey Stein’s recent Times of Israel blog post here:

 It takes a village to make an indie film!
 It takes a global village to turn the course on climate change.
 Thanks for adding your energy to our pot!